mattriley/agile-avatars/task-helpers/readme-gen/src/README-TEMPLATE.md

 # State management

 Avoiding state management libraries forces the need for a bespoke state management solution.
-No attempt is made to generify the state management solution for reuse by other applications; rather it is designed to evolve with the specific needs of the application.
+No attempt is made to generify the state management solution for reuse by other applications; rather it is designed to evolve with the specific needs of this application.

 ## Stores